pkp/containers/docs/README.md

-# easyOJS - OJS in a docker
+# PKP applications in containers

 This document, created in 2023 during the [Hannover Sprint](https://pkp.sfu.ca/2023/12/29/pkp-sprint-hannover-2023-easy-containers/) by Jarda (Public Knowledge Project), Mathias (University of Bordeaux), Jyrki (TSV) Hanna (University of Göttingen) and [Marc](https://github.com/marcbria/) (Universitat Autònoma de Barcelona) and aims to be a progressive guide to install OJS with docker, going from a clean basic installation to discover the details of the image and the technology like configuration, persistent volumes, version upgrades, and customization of apache2.